 A safety belt can not only save your life, but also younger occupants.
 Adults, your decision to wear a seat belt directly correlates with whether your children will use them.
 According to the National Highway Traffic Safety Administration, when an adult is buckled, 94 percent of the time children in that car are also buckled.
 When the adult is unbuckled, the percentage of children who are buckled drops to 30 percent.
 A seat belt is very important to the safety of a child in the event of an accident; unrestrained children are 4.2 times more likely to be killed in an auto accident than a child wearing a seat belt.
 Studies show less than one percent of children buckled in were killed in a crash.

 Besides the obvious risk of injury for children not restrained, those failing to use a safety belt are also a hazard to the front seat drivers in the event of an accident.
 Major injury to front seat drivers can be caused by the back seat riders being thrown forward in a crash.
 Those in the back seat can essentially become lethal projectiles in an accident.
 Proper use of a seat belt can save your life, as well as your family’s’.
 Please make sure you do your part to ensure everyone is buckled in.
-If you or a loved one has been seriously injured in an auto accident, please call our attorneys at Rutter Mills Law Firm.
+If you or a loved one has been seriously injured in an auto accident, please call our Car Accident Lawyers at Rutter Mills Law Firm.
 We will give you the help you deserve.